 How Do Global Efforts to Delegitimize the Jewish State Affect the Peace Process?

 By eschewing direct bilateral peace talks, blacklisting companies, and threatening Israel with economic penalties, the UNHRC and the broader BDS movement undermine the prospects for peace.
 A solution is only possible if Palestinians are willing to join in direct talks with Israel towards the goal of two states—the Jewish State of Israel living in peace and security next to a demilitarized Palestinian state.

 What is Congress Doing to Target Anti-Israel Bias at the United Nations?

-Sens.
-Marco Rubio (R-FL) and Chris Coons (D-DE) are leading a bipartisan letter in the Senate to U.N.
+On April 27, all 100 senators sent a bipartisan letter to U.N.
 Secretary General António Guterres demanding an end to the U.N.’s anti-Israel bias.
-The letter states, “We are deeply committed to international leadership and to advancing respect for human rights.
+Led by Sens.
+Marco Rubio (R-FL) and Chris Coons (D-DE), the letter states, “We are deeply committed to international leadership and to advancing respect for human rights.
 But continued targeting of Israel by the U.N.
 Human Rights Council and other U.N. entities is unacceptable.
 This situation must change.
 We urge you to engage member states in a comprehensive effort to directly confront and root out this bias.”

 How Can I Get Involved?

-Urge your senators to sign onto a bipartisan letter to U.N.
+Thank your senators for signing onto a bipartisan letter to U.N.
 Secretary-General António Guterres demanding an end to the U.N.’s anti-Israel bias.Take Action